TSN Radio

 TSN Radio is a semi-national sports radio brand and part-time network in Canada carried on AM radio stations owned by Bell Media.
-The TSN Radio brand, and some of the stations' content, is shared with Bell Media's television sports channel, The Sports Network.
+The TSN Radio brand, and some of the stations' content, are shared with Bell Media's television sports channel, The Sports Network.
 With the American sports media company ESPN being a minority shareholder in TSN, most of the stations also air some ESPN Radio programming, usually on weekends and/or overnight.

-TSN Radio currently operates stations in Toronto, Montreal, Ottawa, and Edmonton.
+TSN Radio currently operates stations in Toronto, Montreal, and Ottawa.
 However, each station produces the vast majority of its programming locally, apart from some live event broadcasts as well as U.S.-produced syndicated programming.
 Unlike sports radio networks in the United States, there is no all-day 'network' feed, and very few Canadian-produced programs are simulcast nationally (though some local programs are simulcast on TSN's TV channels).